Priyanka-chaudhari26/CodeAccessibilityAI/README.md

    <br/>
 </div>

-A web-based suite of tools designed to make software development more accessible to everyone, especially people with visual impairments, powered by LLM.
+<h4 align="center">A web-based suite of tools designed to make software development more accessible to everyone, especially people with visual impairments, powered by LLM.</h4>

 ## 🚀 Features